influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     or the single bundled file (`.pem`)
     in the `/etc/ssl/` directory of each meta node and data node.

+    {{% note %}}
+Some Certificate Authorities provide certificate files with other extensions.
+Consult your CA if you are unsure about how to use these files.
+    {{% /note %}}

 3. **Ensure file permissions for each Node**

     Certificate files require read and write access by the `root` user.